 Since the beginning of my journey I have had the experience of teaming up with wonderful professionals, families, and students to achieve learner progress and success.
 I have gotten to

 teach children from Pre-K all the way to eight-grade in the general education curriculum, resource services, in-class support, co-teaching services, and in self-contained environments.

 Most recently, I worked as a Special Education Teacher in the areas of Reading and Math in 6 th and 8 th grades at New Caney ISD.
 I taught a Resource Reading 6 th grade class, a Resource Math 8 th grade Class, and a Co-Teach Math 8 th grade class.

 In addition, I have presented Professional Development (PD) sessions on Positive Behavior Interventions to foster Behavior Education in the general education classroom and Scaffolding

 Middle School Math for Students with Disabilities in the General Education Classroom at District Level PD events.
 I know that these past experiences have helped me develop the skills and knowledge that I want to contribute to your organization and learning community.
 I possess a B.A. in Secondary Education.
-Also, I am currently working on a M.Ed. in Curriculum and Instruction with a focus on Literacy Studies (Reading, ESL, Instructional Coaching).
-My expected graduation will be Fall 2019.
+I have also completed a M.Ed. in Curriculum and Instruction with a focus on Literacy Studies (Reading, ESL, Instructional Coaching).

 Please feel free to reach out via email.
 I typically reply within 12 hours.
 Also, I encourage all caregivers and students to stay on top of Skyward Gradebook, The Weekly Classroom Newsletter here, and Google Classroom.